-Allocator means the measure used to allocate

-Amalgamation has the meaning given in the IM

-AMP means asset management plan

-AMP planning period has the meaning specified in clause 3.4 of this determination

-Attachment A to this determination

-AMP update has the meaning specified in clause 2.6.5 of

-Annual delivery report means the report Aurora completes and

-publicly discloses under clause 2.5.5(1)

-Arm's-length transaction has the meaning given in the IM

-Guidance note: (refer to clause 1.4.1(98)-

-This definition used in the IM determination is identical to the definition in ISA (NZ) 550.

-Assessed values means the aggregate SAIDI values and SAIFI

-values for an assessment period, which are derived from a normalised assessment dataset means the set of daily SAIDI values and SAIFI values for a disclosure year, with SAIDI values and SAIFI values for an interruption that spans multiple calendar days accrued to the day on which the interruption began has the meaning specified in clause 2.6.1 of this determination
+Allocator means the measure used to allocate operating costs or regulated service asset values that are not directly attributable as set out in clause 2.1.3 or clause 2.1.4 of the IM determination Amalgamation has the meaning given in the IM determination АМР means asset management plan AMP planning period has the meaning specified in clause 3.4 of Attachment A to this determination AMP update has the meaning specified in clause 2.6.5 of this determination Annual delivery report means the report Aurora completes and publicly discloses under clause 2.5.5(1) Arm's-length transaction has the meaning given in the IM determination Guidance note: (refer to clause 1.4.1(9)-(10)) This definition used in the IM determination is identical to the definition in ISA (NZ) 550 .
+Assessed values means the aggregate SAIDI values and SAIFI values for an assessment period, which are derived from a normalised assessment dataset Assessment dataset means the set of daily SAIDI values and SAIFI values for a disclosure year, with SAIDI values and SAIFI values for an interruption that spans multiple calendar days accrued to the day on which the interruption began Asset management plan has the meaning specified in clause 2.6.1 of this determination in relation to expenditure, means expenditure on assets where the primary driver is the need to relocate assets due to third party requests, such as for the purpose of allowing road widening or similar needs.
+This expenditure category includes expenditure on assets relating to the undergrounding of previously aboveground assets at the request of a third party

-Assessment dataset means

-Asset management plan